-The wine competition has obtained the patronage of the International Vine and Wine Organization (O.I.V. - Organisation International de la Vigne et du Vin) and the International Union of Oenologists (U.I.Œ. - Union Internationale des Oenologues).
+The wine competition has obtained the patronage of the International Vine and Wine Organization (O.I.V. - Organisation International de la Vigne et du Vin).
 The evaluation is performed according to the method recommended by the International Vine and Wine Organization (O.I.V.
 Rules 2009) and by the application of the professionally more rigorous provisions of the VinoFed referring to the O.I.V.
 Rules 2009.

 I. CONDITIONS OF PARTICIPATION IN THE COMPETITION

 Article 1 The Competition is organized by the Hungarian Viti- and Viniculture Nonprofit Ltd.

 Article 2 The Competition is open to wines and special wines which correspond to the regulations of the country of origin.
 The classification of wine samples into categories and groups is realized according to the current Regulations of VinAgora.

 Article 3 Wine samples are allowed to be sent to the Competition by organizations, individual producers dealing with wine production and organizations dealing with wine trade.

 Article 4 In order to participate in the Competition, participants must declare the quantity of wine they have in store of the particular sample, which must be at least 500 bottles.
 The participant declares the quantity of wine on the Application Form.

 Article 5 Participants of the Competition are obliged to send six 750ml bottles without charge to the organizer, or, in case of a different bottle size, at least 4.5 liters.
 A separate label identical to that used on the bottles is also to be attached.
 The designation on the bottles has to correspond with the one the product is marketed with.